Why am I on the waiting list?

 When do you rank the waiting list?

 We will rank the waiting list after the majority of the admissions decisions for the Fall semester are made, which is typically in late April or early May.
 You may call after that time to learn your approximate position on the waiting list.

 What are my chances of being admitted from the waiting list?

 If you are a candidate in the 10% non-need category, it is our experience that an offer of admission is not very likely.

-When will I know if I will be called from the waiting and offered admission?
+When will I know if I will be called from the waiting list and offered admission?

 Circumstances which create openings are beyond our control (students who decide not to return, students who cancel admission, etc.).
 If we are able to offer admission to a candidate on the waiting list, it is done typically via phone, immediately after we learn of an opening.
 The latest a first-time student would be offered admission is the day before new student arrival.

 I really need to know now if I will be admitted; I need to make decisions.

 We advise you to have your “Plan B” in place.
 Because no one is guaranteed admission, it is wise to have an alternative in place when you begin the admissions process.
 If we could have offered you admission, we would have at the time you completed your admissions process.
 We advise you to be familiar with the refund policies of your “Plan B” institution in the event we are able to offer you admission.